dorjeduck/lunardelight/README.md

 # Lunar Delight

 ## Description
 LunarDelight provides tools for creating moon-related images using Python.
-Explore and visualize the dance of the moon in various phases and perspectives through generated media.
+This toolkit is still in its initial phase of development, but we anticipate adding new functionality as we progress.

 ## Installation
 Ensure that you have Python 3 installed on your system.
 Follow the steps below to set up LunarDelight: